agentgt/jirm/jirm-core/README.md

 )
 ```

-It scales nicely and forces your team to write consistent SQL.
-The number of lines is the number of placeholders.
+It scales nicely: forces your team to write consistent spacing of SQL,
+documents an example input for that placeholder and
+number of lines is the number of placeholders (its easier to count lines).

 The above in traditional JDBC: